Wintermute0110/AEL-artwork-examples/Assets-model.md

 [ProgrrettoSNAPS] |  YES   | YES  | NO     | NO     |   YES    |   NO     |  YES   | YES     |

- * Many consoles/computers have artwork sames as arcade.
+ * Many consoles/computers have the same artwork as arcade.
 For MAME, both arcade and consoles/computers are just "machines".
 For example, CPanel of MegaDrive is the SEGA 3 button joystick.

 [Pleasuredome]: http://www.pleasuredome.org.uk/